inhokim3977-cyber/fitsa-app/replit.md

 A monetization MVP is implemented with a free tier of 3 virtual try-ons per day per user, and a paid tier of 10 credits for $2 USD via Stripe Checkout.
 User identification is based on an IP + User-Agent hash.
 Credits are managed in an SQLite database (`credits.db`), with free tries resetting daily at midnight UTC.
 A "Refitting Feature" allows up to 5 free retries per hour for the same photo set, improving user satisfaction without consuming credits.

+**Credit Protection System** (Added: 2025-10-20): Automatic refund mechanism ensures credits are only consumed on successful AI generation.
+If AI generation fails or server errors occur, credits are automatically refunded to the user.
+Refitting attempts (which don't consume credits) are not eligible for refunds.

 **Data Storage Solutions**

 Object storage is handled via Google Cloud Storage, authenticated through a Replit sidecar service, using UUID-based file naming.
 An in-memory storage class (`MemStorage`) is used for fitting records, with a prepared Drizzle ORM schema for future migration to PostgreSQL (e.g., Neon serverless).